eformat/rhods-mlserver-example/README.md

-# RHODS - Custom Serving Runtimes
+# RHODS/ODH - Custom Serving Runtimes

 Create a custom mlserver for sklearn model using MLFlow and RHODS.